 It is safest to stay away from guns.
 That means no guns at home and avoiding guns outside the home.

 If You Have Guns in Your Home

 If your parents keep guns in the home, you can talk to them about the risks.
 Having a gun increases the risk of murder and suicide in that home.

 If your family decides to keep a gun in the home:

-locked up away from the gun.
-Only parents or responsible adults should know how to
+- The gun needs to be stored unloaded and locked up.
+The bullets should be locked up away from the gun.
+Only parents or responsible adults should know how to unlock the storage boxes.

-Never get the gun out unless a parent or another responsible adult is with you.
+- Never get the gun out unless a parent or another responsible adult is with you.

 If You Come Across a Gun Somewhere